Table of Contents

 Just as the name implies, a no-exam whole life insurance policy is a type of life insurance that doesn’t require a medical exam to be approved.

-If you are eligible for a no-exam simplified issue policy and are willing to accept the overall parameters of available coverage amounts, the insurance company will move on to ask you more in-depth health-related questions.
-You may also be asked to provide certain medical records and other information the insurance company deems relevant to meet the underwritten policy.
+If you qualify for a simplified issue policy, you will move on to more in-depth health questions.
+You may also need to provide medical records or other relevant information.

 Is No-Medical Exam Life Insurance Worth It?

-Whether no-medical exam life insurance is worth it to you and your family depends on several factors, including what other coverage amounts you have and what the needs of your dependents and heirs will be.
+Whether no-medical exam life insurance is worth it depends on several factors.
+These include how much coverage you already have and what your dependents and heirs may need in the future.

-Being able to avoid medical procedures and exams might be reason enough to opt for a no-medical exam policy.
-Usually, however, people pick one of these policies because they want to make sure their loved ones receive adequate cash to cover funeral costs and any unexpected final expenses like medical bills, a mortgage on a home, other unpaid bills, probate costs and legal fees.
+Avoiding medical procedures and exams can be a strong reason to choose a no-medical exam policy.
+In many cases, people choose this type of policy to help make sure their loved ones receive enough money to cover funeral costs and other final expenses.
+These may include medical bills, a mortgage, unpaid debts, probate costs, and legal fees.

 Weigh the benefits of life insurance with no medical exams.
-Get a Free Life Insurance Quote
+Request a Free Life Insurance Quote

 Pros of No-Exam Whole Life Insurance

-• Life insurance with no medical exam is noninvasive.
-By answering just a few simple health questions and providing other health information, you could be covered in a matter of days.
+By answering a few simple health questions and sharing basic health details, you could get coverage in just a few days.

-• You lock in your premium amount.
-Whole life insurance premiums remain the same and don’t change.
-Most insurance providers allow you to pay your premium monthly, quarterly, semi-annually or annually.
+Whole life insurance premiums stay the same over time.
+Many insurance providers let you pay monthly, quarterly, semi-annually, or annually.

-• There’s no termination.
-Once the policy is issued, as long as you pay your premium, coverage can’t be terminated, even if you develop new severe or life-threatening health issues.
+Once your policy is issued, it stays active as long as you pay your premium.
+This remains true even if you develop serious or life-threatening health conditions later.

 Cons of No-Exam Whole Life Insurance

-• Coverage caps are often lower.
-Even if you’re approved for a simplified life policy, coverage caps might be lower than available through other whole life insurance policies that require a full medical workup before underwriting can occur.
+Even if you are approved for a simplified policy, the maximum coverage amount is often lower than policies that require a full medical exam.

 • Coverage amount limits